-Frequently referred to as “Osawatomie Brown,” the famed abolitionist was born in Torrington, Connecticut, on May 9, 1800, a son of Owen and Ruth (Mills) Brown.
-His earliest American ancestor was Peter Brown, who came over in the Mayflower in 1620, and his grandfather, John Brown, was a captain in the Connecticut Militia during the American Revolution.
-His maternal grandfather, Gideon Mills, was also a Revolutionary soldier.
+Frequently referred to as “Osawatomie Brown,” the famed abolitionist was born in Torrington, Connecticut, on May 9, 1800, a son of Owen and Ruth Mills Brown.
+His earliest American ancestor was Peter Brown, who came over on the Mayflower in 1620, and his grandfather, John Brown, was a captain in the Connecticut Militia during the American Revolution.
+His maternal grandfather, Gideon Mills, was also a soldier in the American Revolution.

 In 1805 Owen Brown moved with his family to Ohio, where John grew to manhood, working on the farm and as a currier in his father’s tannery, part of the time as foreman.
 When he was about 20, he took up the study of surveying and followed that occupation for a few years.
 He then went to Crawford County, Pennsylvania, where he lived until 1835, before moving to Portage County, Ohio.

-In 1846 he went to Springfield, Massachusetts, and engaged in buying and selling wool on commission.
+In 1846 he went to Springfield, Massachusetts, and bought and sold wool on commission.
 No sooner had he established himself in this business than he tried to force up the price of wool, but the New England manufacturers combined against him, and he was compelled to ship some 200,000 pounds to Europe, where he sold it at a loss, bankrupting him.

 John’s father, Owen was one of the early abolitionists, a disciple of Hopkins and Edwards, and from his earliest childhood, John breathed an atmosphere antagonistic to the institution of slavery.
-He was twice married — first to Dianthe Lusk, a widow, who bore him seven children; and second to Mary Ann Day, by whom he had 13 children.
-Eight of the twenty children died young, and of those who grew to maturity, all were abolitionists.
+He was twice married — first to Dianthe Lusk, a widow who bore him seven children, and second to Mary Ann Day, by whom he had 13 children.
+Eight of his 20 children died young, and all those who grew to maturity were abolitionists.
 Five of his sons moved from Ohio to Kansas in 1854 and selected claims some 8 to 10 miles from Osawatomie, where their father joined them on October 5, 1855.

 Douglass did not look favorably on the scheme, but Brown, having consecrated his life to the abolition of slavery, was not to be dissuaded.
-Accordingly, on Sunday evening, October 16, 1859, Brown mustered 18 men and moved on the arsenal.
-At half-past ten, the gates were broken in with a crowbar, the small guard was overpowered without difficulty, and by midnight the town was patrolled by the raiders.
-Six men were sent to bring in some planters living in the vicinity, with their slaves, it being Brown’s idea to free and arm the negroes to aid in bringing about a general uprising.
+Accordingly, on Sunday evening, October 16, 1859, Brown mustered 18 men and moved on to the arsenal.
+At half-past ten, the gates were broken in with a crowbar, the diminutive guard was overpowered without difficulty, and the raiders patrolled the town by midnight.
+Six men were sent to bring in some planters living in the vicinity with their slaves, it being Brown’s idea to free and arm the negroes to aid in bringing about a general uprising.
 Unhappily for the scheme, a train got through Harper’s Ferry and carried the news to Washington.

 John Brown has been called a fanatic, and some have even gone so far as to adjudge him insane, though there is no positive evidence to show that he was mentally unbalanced.
-From boyhood, the doctrines of abolition had been drilled into him until the idea that all men ought to be free became with him a sort of obsession.
+From boyhood, the doctrines of abolition had been drilled into him until the idea that all men ought to be free became an obsession with him.

 His methods were not always of the best character, but he had the courage of his convictions and was willing to lay down his life for a principle.
-His battles of Black Jack and Osawatomie were insignificant when compared with Gettysburg or Chickamauga.
-Still, they began the conflict that ended in the annihilation of chattel slavery in the United States.
+His battles of Black Jack and Osawatomie were insignificant compared to Gettysburg or Chickamauga.
+Still, they began the conflict that annihilated chattel slavery in the United States.

-About the Article: This above text is based on information in the book Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
+About the Article: This above text is based on information in the book Kansas: A Cyclopedia of State History, Volume I, edited by Frank W. Blackmar, A.M.
 Ph.
 D.; Standard Publishing Company, Chicago, IL 1912.
-The text is not verbatim as it has been edited for readability, errors, and updates.
+The text is not verbatim and has been edited for readability, errors, and updates.